aerogear/aerogear.org/docs/guides/aerogear-controller/cors.markdown

 title: AeroGear Controller CORS
 ---
 ## Cross Origin Resource Sharing (CORS)
-[CORS](http://www.w3.org/TR/cors/) is supported by default but can be disabled, or configured differently by implementing a CDI Producer:
+[CORS](http://www.w3.org/TR/cors/) is supported by default but can be disabled, or configured differently, by implementing a CDI Producer:

     @Produces
     public CorsConfiguration demoConfig() {